palaceswitcher/Gameloft-J2ME-Tools/docs/packed_format.md

 ## Minimal Size Format

 This is the most barebones format, featuring no header and instead having each file stored sequentially preceeded by a 16-bit integer representing their size.
-So far, this format has only been found nested within the normal offset in specific versions of Diamond Rush for the "More Games" section's data.
+So far, this format has only been found nested within normal offset packs in specific versions of Diamond Rush for the "More Games" section's data.

 ## Offset and Size Format